Cornwall gardens and historic houses

 Tregothnan Estate – The home of English flowers and English tea, Tregothnan is committed to only growing and supplying English products including tea and herbal infusions, jam from the orchard produce, honey from the estate bees and charcoal and wood products from the woodlands.
 The estate and tea plantation is only open for private garden visits or an Annual Charity Garden Weekend.
 Tresillian, Truro TR2 4AN

-Pine Lodge Gardens at Pinetum Park – A pinetum arboretum, waterfalls, ponds, shrubberies, a formal garden, a cottage garden, Japanese garden, lake and 3 acre winter garden with over 6,000 species of rare and unusual plants, all labelled.
-Many species available in the nursery.
+Pine Lodge Gardens at Pinetum Park – A pinetum arboretum, waterfalls, ponds, shrubberies, a formal garden, a cottage garden, a Japanese garden, a lake and a 3-acre winter garden with over 6,000 species of rare and unusual plants, all labelled.
+Many species are available in the nursery.
 Tearooms and farm shop.
 St Austell PL25 3RQ

 The Lost Gardens of Heligan – Internationally recognised reclaimed gardens on the Heligan Estate.
-Woodland walks with intriguing sculptures, jungle garden with palms and giant rhubarb amongst other exotics, an Italian formal garden, wildlife areas and a kitchen garden.
+Woodland walks with intriguing sculptures, a jungle garden with palms and giant rhubarb amongst other exotics, an Italian formal garden, wildlife areas and a kitchen garden.
 Free entry to the tea room, shop and plant centre.
-Dog friendly and wheelchair accessible.
+Dog-friendly and wheelchair accessible.
 Open daily all year round from 10am.
 Nr St Austell.
 Tel: 01726 845100

 Eden Project – Cornwall’s eco project bringing to life world climates, horticulture, food, art and music.
 Giant biomes house a jungle rainforest and sub-tropical plants, along with a Mediterranean biome and a ‘Core’ centre for education.
 Seasonal events and activities include summer concerts and a winter ice rink.
 Bodelva, PL24 2SG